jc-aguilera/carlosom/docs/scenarios/wild-things.md

 :::
 ## Restaurant area

 Your mission in this starting area is to collect as many items as possible.
 The hunting rifle will make your life loads easier at the end of the scenario, so make sure to pick it up.
 The Mr. Raccoon medal will also make your life easier, possibly allowing you to avoid the lakeside area completely.
 Last but not least, the bolt cutter will allow you to go through the lion cages faster, and with a better camera angle.
-If for some reason you're unable to get the bolt cutter, you can read a document inside the reastaurant with instructions on how to unlock the zoo gate.
+If for some reason you're unable to get the bolt cutter, you can read a document inside the restaurant with instructions on how to unlock the zoo gate.

 Other items of interest include handguns, a revolver, shotgun/revolver ammo and herbs.
 In particular, there are two green herbs, one blue herb and one red herb.
 There's also a butcher knife, which David types may find useful.